capytaine/capytaine/docs/user_manual/resolution.rst

    :code:`linear_solver` (Default: :code:`'lu_decomposition'`)
            This option is used to set the solver for linear systems that is used in the resolution of the BEM problem.
            Passing a string will make the code use one of the predefined solver.
-           Two of them are available:
+           Three of them are available:
-           :code:`'lu_decomposition'` for a direct linear solver with caching of the LU decomposition, or :code:`'gmres'` for an iterative solver.
+           :code:`'lu_decomposition'` for a direct linear solver with caching of the LU decomposition, :code:`'lu_decompositon_with_overwrite'` for a direct linear solver with caching of the LU decomposition by overwriting the data, or :code:`'gmres'` for an iterative solver.

            A direct solver is used by default (since version 1.4) because it is more robust and the computation time is more predictable.